fberrez/go-scan/README.md

 # Go-scan

-Go-scan is a tool based on nmap, written in go.
-It executes a host discovery and returns a structured list of devices connected to a specified network.
+Go-scan is a host discovery written in go.
+It returns a structured list of devices connected to a specified network.

 ## Getting started
 ```sh